lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 - Add menu items to a shopping cart
 - Update items in a shopping cart
 - Delete items from a shopping cart
-- Place an order
+- Place an Order
-- Order History
+- Retrieve an Order

 ### 4.2.
 Out of Scope

-- Substitions on menu items
+- Substations on menu items
 - Creating a user account
 - Delivery service
+- End points for Business integration at physical location

 # 5. Proposed Architecture Overview

 *Describe broadly how you are proposing to solve for the requirements you described in Section 2.*

-1) View the Juicy Burger menu
+1) Viewing the menu items
-   The front end Javascript will make a get call to a Json file that will populate and display the menu to the customer.
+   - The front end Javascript will make a get call to a .json file that will populate and display the menu to the customer.
-2) Add menu items to a shopping cart
+2) Adding menu items to a shopping cart
-    The front end will build an order with menu items, and display the order to the customer as a shopping cart.
+   - The front end will build an order with menu items, and display the order to the customer as a shopping cart.
-3) Update items in a shopping cart
+3) Updating items within a shopping cart
-    The frontend will have functionality to update the order.
+   - The frontend will have functionality to update the order, either by quantity or by menu item.
-4) Delete items from a shopping cart
+4) Deleting items from a shopping cart
-    The frontend will have functionality to delete items in the order.
+   - The frontend will have functionality to delete items within a shopping cart.
-5) Place an order
+5) Placing an order with a shopping cart
-    The front end sends a PlaceOrderRequest(Order) to the backend, where the order is generated.
-The Order is stored on a table in DynamoDB with other order histories, and a copy of the Order is returned to the customer.
+   - The front end generates a PlaceOrderRequest for the backend, where an Order is generated within a Lambda function.
+The Order is stored within a dedicated Order table in DynamoDB, and a copy of the Order is returned to the customer.

 *This may include class diagram(s) showing what components you are planning to build.*